Astronaut101/Web-Development-Journey/README.md

 With that in mind, I would love seeing myself in becoming a Front End Web Developer, while also I am working towards in becoming a Professional Data Engineer for Google Cloud as my very soon-to-be role within the company that I am working with.
 I am so happy that I have finally found my two ultimate passions that brings me ultimate joy and fulfillment in life; being able to work with Big data and learn AI/ML Solutions for Big data, and as well as seeing myself creating beautiful, interactive, and awesome user-experience kind of websites.

-Cheers!
+I will be updating the repo from time-to-time along with my code files, notes, and significant progress that I have made along the way.
+This would give folks an idea about what Flavio Copes' JavaScript Bootcamp and its curriculum is all about.

+Cheers and stay safe!
 And as always, never stop learning!